dumitrescustefan/ronec/README.md

 We also release a set of Python3 scripts in the `scripts/` folder.
 The `main.py` file contains one-liner functions that read, write and convert to/from BRAT/CONLLUP formats.
 More info regarding the scrips is found in [its Jupyter notebook](scripts/examples.ipynb).

-## Spacy Integration
+## Spacy NER Integration

-RONEC also supports Spacy integration.
-This [tutorial](https://github.com/dumitrescustefan/ronec/blob/master/spacy) shows how to train, load and run a model using RONEC.
+Spacy is a well-known text processor, which includes a NER engine.
+This [tutorial](https://github.com/dumitrescustefan/ronec/blob/master/spacy) shows how to train a NER model based on RONEC, and perform entity recognition on arbitrary text (in Python).

 ## Authors
 + [Stefan Daniel Dumitrescu](https://www.linkedin.com/in/stefandumitrescu/)